 Remember the one in school who always seemed to dress right–the one indubitably awarded “best-dressed” by popular vote–and who won so easily that his title was never in question?
-I often wondered if this dapper young gent’s mum should have had the real credit for his ease and fortitude, and whether his actual award should have been that of “most obedient son”.
+I often wondered if the mum of such a savant should have had the real credit for his ease and fortitude, and whether his actual award should have been that of “most obedient son”.
 Or, on the contrary, did this soldier-of-style have an innate talent to present himself eloquently almost from the time of his birth?
 I remember having admiration for these types who gave us the impression that they were well-bred and knowledgeable, if only through the way that they dressed.
 Even decades later, I recall the tailored chocolate brown velvet blazer that my classmate, Terrisina O’Neal, wore in Grade 7, and the yellow and blue wool argyle v-neck sweater with the bronzed-yellow tie that Chels Norton paired with his tan pants and polished loafers in Grade 10.

 This fascinating point of being able to recall a style choice (years later) stays with me, because of the simple fact that, if these two former classmates did not dress as they did, I doubt that I would even be able to recall their names today.
 And, if dressing well causes a person to be memorable, can these well-dressed soul’s “pomp” be more practical than we could have imagined?